-To effect growth in your business, having well defined steps in your business operations is a must no matter how big or small the company.
+To effect growth in your business, having well-defined steps in your business operations is a must no matter how big or small the company.
 Even the smallest improvement to the management of a process will yield positive results.
-Since I work with more service based businesses than manufacturing based businesses, I want to give you the operational steps you need in place in your service-based business.
+Since I work with more service-based businesses than manufacturing based businesses, I want to give you the operational steps you need in place in your service-based business.

-As owner of a small business, you tend to be the operational guru, or the Chief Operating Officer, among many other titles you carry.
+As an owner of a small business, you tend to be the operational guru, or the Chief Operating Officer, among many other titles you carry.
 Your job is to provide a service to your customers, clients, or patients from start to finish.
 Inevitably, there are several steps your company and employees must take along the way.
 Therefore, I want to go over the operational steps you need in place to make your job easier and your customers happier.

 First, you need to design your offering.
 Determine what exactly you are giving your customers.
 Design and Engineering is not just for manufacturing.
 Even service business must design the specific offering for their customer base.

 Next, you need to develop a workflow for what takes place when customers call and place an order for your service offerings.
 Which team members answer the phone call?
 What do they say?
 What happens after the phone call?